Airlines Offer Vouchers, Credits For Canceled Flights. Customers Want Cash

 "And it was confusing to say the least and I thought the only option I could do was I could cancel my trip," which Fabianski says didn't make any sense because the flight was already canceled.
 A refund was not one of the options United presented.

 So she called.
-At first she was told she can't get a refund because she canceled her trip, even though United had.
+At first, she was told she can't get a refund because she canceled her trip, even though United had.

 Then she was told how to go back online and request a refund, which she did.
 A few days later, she says she got an email back "saying that my refund request had been denied because my ticket was nonrefundable."

-United told her she could get a voucher for future travel and it would waive the change fee, which most airlines are doing right now.
+United told her that she could get a voucher for future travel and that it would waive the change fee, which most airlines are doing right now.

 But Fabianski felt that still wasn't right, so she called again and again, spending hours going back and forth with the airline.